How to Use a Protractor?

 An inner degree scale shows the anticlockwise rotation of the numbers from 0 to 180 from the right side of the protractor.
 The outer degree scale shows the clockwise rotation of the numbers from 0 to 180 from the left side of the semicircular degree scale.

 Before you get down to using a protractor, you must introduce popular definitions of angle measurements to students.
 Let them know what right, obtuse, acute, vertex, or arc angles are.
 A right angle is a 90-degree angle with a squared appearance that takes the shape of a letter L. For example, an acute angle is greater than 0 degrees but less than 90 degrees.
-Obtuse angles refer to angles greater than 90 degrees but less than 180 degrees.
+Obtuse angles refer to angles greater than 90 but less than 180 degrees.

-How to Use a Protractor to Measure Angles
+How To Use A Protractor To Measure Angles

 Before measuring angles with protractors, estimate the angle you are looking for and determine if it is an acute, obtuse, or right angle.
-Remember that you can classify angles as acute if they are less than 90 degrees and obtuse when they are above 90 degrees.
+Remember that you can classify angles as acute if they are less than 90 degrees and obtuse if they are above 90 degrees.
 While measuring angles with a protractor, the kind of angle you want to measure should be apparent to the naked eye.
 However, you must use a protractor to confirm your speculation on the exact angle.

-Follow the measurements up to the angles on each side of the protractor’s arc.
+Follow the measurements to the angles on each side of the protractor’s arc.
 Your child can measure angles with a protractor and determine the angle’s degree measurement by the number through which the line passes.

 Math for Kids